Learn the early-warning signs of a heart attack. Download this free PDF.

-The availability of advanced diagnostic testing is the heart of our cardiac, vascular, and neurology services.
-The very best in state-of-the-art technology enables ACMC's cardiac services department to provide a comprehensive variety of diagnostic exams to get you back in the game.
+The availability of advanced diagnostic testing is the heart of ACMC's Cardiac, Vascular, and Neurology Services.
+The very best in state-of-the-art technology enables ACMC to provide a variety of diagnostic exams to monitor your body's health.

-During an echocardiogram, harmless soundwaves are transmitted through the chest by a microphone called a tranducer.
-The tranducer then picks up the waves that bounce off the heart, converting these “echoes” into images on a computer screen.
-This test is used to detect and evaluate defects in the heart’s chambers or valves.
+During an echocardiogram, harmless soundwaves are transmitted through the chest by a microphone called a transducer.
+The transducer then picks up the waves that bounce off the heart, converting these "echoes" into images on a computer screen.
+This test is used to detect and evaluate defects in the heart's chambers or valves.

 EXERCISE STRESS TEST

 An exercise stress test evaluates the heart as it is pushed to its limits.
 In this test, patients are given a continuous EKG as they walk on an electronically controlled treadmill.
 Treadmill EKGs are a common method of detecting coronary artery disease, and help gauge a patient's overall fitness level.

 If you are unable to exercise to a level adequate for an exercise stress test, persantine-thallium testing is an alternative used to detect coronary artery disease.
 In this procedure, medications and low-dose radioactive substances are injected into the body through an intravenous line (IV).
 The heart is then scanned by a special camera.
 The scan is repeated two and four hours later.
 Heart damage can be detected by comparing the pictures.

 A Holter monitor is a miniature EKG monitor that can be suspended from a belt or shoulder strap.
 During the test, which usually lasts 24 to 48 hours, patients wear the monitor while keeping a diary of their activities and symptoms.
 The monitor records the heart's electrical impulses and a doctor and technologist analyze the signals to look for abnormal heart rhythms.

 - Upper Arterial